 All Wagner units built after November 1, 2004 are supplied with a hand held fire extinguisher.
 If your unit is not so equipped, Allied Systems Company recommends that an appropriately rated fire extinguisher be installed.
 A 20 pound ABC rated extinguisher is the minimum size recommended.
-Install it within easy reach of the operator in a position that protects it from damage.
+Install it a position that is easily accessed by the operator, in a position that protects it from damage.
 Use only a "quick release" type of mount.